WDD 130: Web Fundamentals

 Overview

-Developing a site plan is a critical step in any web design and development process.
+Developing a site plan is a critical step in any web design and development project.
 Site plans help establish the purpose of the site, the targeted message, and the overall look and feel.
-The plan provides a framework to apply consistently across the pages of a site.
+The plan provides a framework to apply consistently across a site's pages.
 It is a blueprint from which to design and develop.

-Typically you will heavily involve stakeholders or clients in the planning process as you ask questions and develop scenarios which target a specific audience and meet the objectives of the website.
+Typically you will heavily involve stakeholders or clients in the planning process as you ask questions and develop scenarios which target a specific audience and meet the website's objectives.

 Prepare